Burst main sends jet of water 50ft into the air

 Ms Dix said one house behind the stream was "taking all the brunt" of the burst pipe, which was leaving a lot of water on roads.

-Severn Trent warned that when water comes back on, it may be brown and low pressure, which is normal.
+Before the water came back on, Severn Trent warned it may be brown and low pressure when it returned, which is normal.

 Follow BBC Gloucestershire on Facebook, X and Instagram.
 Send your story ideas to us on email or via WhatsApp on 0800 313 4630.